 It's not the exact technique my dad used, but the flavor of the broth, the perfectly fluffy couscous, and the tenderly cooked vegetables bring me right back to my Father's dinner table.

-If you're a fan of this dish, you should also try this Chicken Tagine with Moroccan Bread (Khobz).
+If you’re a fan of this dish, you should also try this Chicken Tagine and Classic Moroccan Tomato Salad.

 Ingredients